 Congress appears headed toward crafting a tax-cut bill that would largely benefit the top 1 percent of households and profitable corporations, while increasing deficits by \$1.5 trillion over the next decade.
 (And the true cost, with no budget gimmicks, could be even higher.)
 Tax cuts will lead to larger deficits - claims that tax cuts pay for themselves fly in the face of decades of experience and credible, mainstream economic research.

 When deficits rise, those who supported the tax cuts will likely label these deficits as unacceptable and point to spending as the culprit.
-When that happens, they presumably will call for the kinds of deep cuts they've already proposed in their long-range budget plans, which would hit basic assistance for struggling families, health care and education, and other key investments.
-Those cuts could happen as soon as next year.
+They presumably will then call for